huggingface/blog/leaderboard-drop-dive.md

 However, the overall score is not computed on the string, but on the bag of words (BOW) extracted from the string, here `{'recorded', 'population', 'passage', 'census', '2011.0', '1001360.0', '10'}`, which is compared with the BOW of the gold, also normalized in the above manner, `{10.0}`.
 As you can see, they don’t intersect, even though the model predicted the correct output!

-In summary, if a number is followed with any kind of whitespace other than a simple space, it will not pass through the number normalization, hence never match the gold if it is also a number!
-This first issue was likely to mess up the scores quite a bit, but was also clearly not the only factor at hand for DROP scores so low, so we decided to investigate a bit more.
+In summary, if a number is followed by any kind of whitespace other than a simple space, it will not pass through the number normalization, hence never match the gold if it is also a number!
+This first issue was likely to mess up the scores quite a bit, but clearly it was not the only factor causing DROP scores to be so low.
+We decided to investigate a bit more.

 ## Diving into the results
-Our friends at Zeno [took a deeper dive](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration) in the detailed results, looking at 5 models which were representative of the problems encountered in DROP scores: falcon-180B and mistral-7B were underperforming compared to what we were expecting, Yi-34B and tigerbot-70B had a very good performance on DROP correlated with their average scores, and facebook/xglm-7.5B fell in the middle.
+Our friends at Zeno [took a deeper dive](https://hub.zenoml.com/report/1255/DROP%20Benchmark%20Exploration) over the detailed results, looking at 5 models which were representative of the problems encountered in DROP scores: falcon-180B and mistral-7B were underperforming compared to what we were expecting, Yi-34B and tigerbot-70B had a very good performance on DROP correlated with their average scores, and facebook/xglm-7.5B fell in the middle.

 You can give analyzing the results a try [here](https://hub.zenoml.com/project/2f5dec90-df5e-4e3e-a4d1-37faf814c5ae/OpenLLM%20Leaderboard%20DROP%20Comparison/explore?params=eyJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIiLCJtZXRyaWMiOnsiaWQiOjk1NjUsIm5hbWUiOiJmMSIsInR5cGUiOiJtZWFuIiwiY29sdW1ucyI6WyJmMSJdfSwiY29tcGFyaXNvbk1vZGVsIjoiVGlnZXJSZXNlYXJjaF9fdGlnZXJib3QtNzBiLWNoYXQiLCJjb21wYXJpc29uQ29sdW1uIjp7ImlkIjoiYzJmNTY1Y2EtYjJjZC00MDkwLWIwYzctYTNiNTNkZmViM2RiIiwibmFtZSI6ImVtIiwiY29sdW1uVHlwZSI6IkZFQVRVUkUiLCJkYXRhVHlwZSI6IkNPTlRJTlVPVVMiLCJtb2RlbCI6ImZhY2Vib29rX194Z2xtLTcuNUIifSwiY29tcGFyZVNvcnQiOltudWxsLHRydWVdLCJtZXRyaWNSYW5nZSI6W251bGwsbnVsbF0sInNlbGVjdGlvbnMiOnsic2xpY2VzIjpbXSwibWV0YWRhdGEiOnt9LCJ0YWdzIjpbXX19) too if you want to!

-They found out two additional interesting points:
+They found two additional interesting points:
 1) Not a single model got a correct result on floating point answers
 2) High quality models which generate long answers actually have a lower f1-score

-After this investigation, we believed that both these points are actually caused by the same root factor: using `.` as stopword token (to end the generations):
+After this investigation, we believed that both points are actually caused by the same root factor: using `.` as a stopword token (to end the generations):
 1) Floating point answers are systematically interrupted before their generation is complete
 2) Higher quality models, which try to match the few-shot prompt format, will generate `Answer\n\nPlausible prompt for the next question.`, and only stop during the plausible prompt continuation after the actual answer on the first `.`, therefore generating too many words and getting a bad f1 score.